 Address: 8039 Beach Blvd, Buena Park, CA 90620

 Knott’s Berry Farm started as a berry stand by the side of the road and a restaurant serving chicken dinners.
 It all began over a century ago, during the 1920s.
-However, Knott’s Berry Farm has grown into one of the most popular destinations for Southern California theme parks.
+However, Knott’s Berry Farm has become one of the most popular Southern California theme park destinations.